lightelligence-io/react/src/navigation/SecondarySidebar/SecondarySidebar.md

 The implementation of the secondary's sidebar behaviour is left to the user.

-Please check the corresponding [Layout](#/Navigation/Layout) to see a better example of how the sidebar work together with Layout's overlay and body.
+Please check the corresponding [RootContainer](#/Layout/RootContainer) to see a better example of how the sidebar work together with RootContainers's overlay and RootMainContainer.

 ```js
 import { MemoryRouter } from 'react-router';